aws-ia/terraform-aws-eks-blueprints/examples/analytics/kubeflow/README.md

 This example deploys the following resources

 - Creates EKS Cluster Control plane with public endpoint (for demo purpose only) with a managed node group
-- Deploys application load balancer and EBS CSI driver
-- Deploy Kubeflow on the EKS cluster
+- Deploys EBS/EFS CSI driver and Kubeflow pipeline on the EKS cluster

 Note: we use EKS 1.21 here which is the latest EKS version supported by Kubeflow. see reference below <br>
 https://awslabs.github.io/kubeflow-manifests/docs/about/eks-compatibility/